cloudops/cloudmc-standard-kb/en/azure-compute-service/azure-instances.md

 ---

 Virtual machines are a fundamental type of infrastructure provided by Microsoft Azure.
-This article discusses the concept of virtual machines and how they are managed in CloudMC.
+This article discusses the concept of virtual machines and how they are managed in CloudOps.

 Virtual machines are listed under the **Instances** section of the selected Azure environment.